-We provide this information to help businesses involved with adventures understand and meet their duties relating to the Health and Safety at Work (Adventure Activities) Regulations 2016 (the Regulations).
+We provide this information to help businesses involved with adventure activities understand and meet their duties relating to the Health and Safety at Work (Adventure Activities) Regulations 2016 (the Regulations).

 This guidance has been developed to ensure that PCBUs fully understand the regulations and how they apply to activities they are involved with.

 The topics below provide clarification around WorkSafe New Zealand interpretations of the regulations, to help PCBUs that are associated with an adventure activity (but not necessarily a provider or operator) to understand their duties relating to the regulations.

 - Information for land owners and land managers

 - Information for schools, education providers and clubs

 - Information for contractors and organisations using contractors

 It is the responsibility of operators to correctly identify whether they are subject to the regulations and, if so, to ensure they are audited and registered.